matenboi/strawberry-discord/README.md

 ![example](strawberry_discord.png)

-Requirements
+Disclaimer
 ------------

-This has been tested on Manjaro KDE with Python 3.10, Strawberry 1.0.5-2, and the standalone Discord client 0.0.18-1.
+This has only been tested on Manjaro KDE with Python 3.10, Strawberry 1.0.5-2, and the standalone Discord client 0.0.18-1.

 It requires the `pypresence` and `dbus-python` Python modules.
-Technically, this can should work with any distro that can install those two modules and run a Python script, but feel free to open an issue if you have any successes or failures on other platforms.
+Technically, this could work with any distro that can install those two modules and run a Python script, but feel free to open an issue if you have any successes or failures on other platforms.

 Installation
 -----